Nichola Theobald: Television roles

 played by Colin Salmon in the television miniseries Trial & Retribution VIII : Blue Eiderdown.

 In 2006 she appeared regularly as a live interactive TV presenter for a dating show called Text2Date and as one of the hosts of the interactive gameshow Quizworld for SmileTV.

 In 2007, she played Nurse Roberts in the Channel 4 soap Hollyoaks.

 In March 2010, Theobald appeared in an episode of the BBC soap opera EastEnders, playing Bev, who (along with her friend Debs), unsuccessfully attempts to chat-up established characters Phil Mitchell and Minty Peterson.

+Other ventures

+Theobald retried from acting in the mid 2010s and has since become a hair and makeup artist.